kgrgreer/foam3/tutorial/phonecat/2-concepts.md

 ## **Missing Utilities**

 FOAM tries to provide many missing utilities from Javascript and web platform.
-It has fast JSON and XML parsers, a parser combinator library, a `SyncManager` that can sync data for offline use, a powerful asynchronous function library, unit and regression testing.
+It has fast cON and XML parsers, a parser combinator library, a `SyncManager` that can sync data for offline use, a powerful asynchronous function library, unit and regression testing.

 [comment]: <> (## Overhead)